P33a/LFTwo/very_simple_hardware.md

    ![motor](Images/IMG20251205045108.jpg)
    ![motor](Images/IMG20251205052708.jpg)

-   This cocludes the mechanical assembly of our robot.
+   This concludes the mechanical assembly of our robot.